VerifiedQC/2025/cfp.md

 Topics of interest include, but are not limited to:

+- Formal verification of quantum programs
+- Validation and benchmarking of quantum computing systems
 - High-level quantum programming languages
-- Formal verification of quantum programs
 - Novel quantum programming abstractions
 - Quantum circuit and program optimization
 - Hardware-aware circuit compilation and routing